 Most income from transactions outside the country comes from USA

-Income from transactions outside the country of BPM establishments amounted to PHP120.4 billion in 2013.
-USA contributed the highest part of income, sharing two-thirds of the total with PHP80.5 billion (66.8%).
-This was followed by United Kingdom and Canada contributing PHP14.7 billion (12.2%) and PHP5.5 billion (4.5%) to the total income from transactions outside the country respectively.
-Figure 5 shows the distribution of Income from transactions outside the country.
+Income from transactions outside the country of BPM establishments amounted to PHP125.0 billion in 2014.
+USA contributed the highest part of income, sharing more than two-thirds of the total with PHP86.8 billion (69.5%).
+This was followed a far by United Kingdom and Australia contributing PHP6.9 billion (5.5%) and PHP6.5 billion (5.2%) to the total income from transactions outside the country, respectively.
+Figure 6 shows the distribution of income from transactions outside the country.

-The ratio of income from transactions outside the country over the total income of BPM establishments is measured at 31.0 percent.
+The ratio of income from transactions outside the country over the total income of BPM establishments was estimated at 30.2 percent.

-Among industries in relation to income from transactions outside the country, customer relationship management activities recorded the highest transactions outside the country, amounting to PHP 77.5 billion or 64.4 percent of the total.
-This was followed by sales and marketing (including telemarketing) activities which posted PHP16.0 billion or 13.3 percent.
-On third spot was computer programming with PHP12.6 billion or 10.5 percent.
-Figure 6 shows the top five industries in terms of total income and transactions outside the country.
+Among industries, income from transactions outside the country, customer relationship management activities recorded the highest income from transactions outside the country, amounting to PHP71.7 billion or 57.4 percent of the total.
+This was followed a far by sales and marketing (including telemarketing) activities which posted PHP16.3 billion (13.1%).
+On third place was computer programming activities with PHP15.4 billion (12.3%).
+Figure 7 shows the top five industries in terms of total income and transactions outside the country.